mark-shark/edge-scss/README.md

 EDGE is simple @mixin library originating from Bootstrap (v5.0).

+- Primarily created for Angular projects.
+- To achieve as little as possible in CSS compilation.

 ---

 Install - put the @import url in the project root.